threadi/nested-ordered-lists-block-editor/readme.txt

 == Description ==

 Extends the list block in Block Editor with options for numbered ordered lists such as 1.1, 1.2, 1.3, 2.1 etc.!
 Use individual numbers up to the 4th level.
-Also reversed lists (2.2, 2.1, 1.3, 1.2, 1.1 etc.) and additional list-styles (like upper- and lowercase roman and alphabet) are supported.
+Also reversed lists (2.2, 2.1, 1.3, 1.2, 1.1 etc.), additional list-styles (like upper- and lowercase roman and alphabet) and custom icons (with Bootstrap, Dashicons or Fontawesome) are supported.

 The development repository is on [GitHub](https://github.com/threadi/nested-ordered-lists-block-editor/).